konservs/brilliant.framework/libraries/http/readme.txt

-Библиотеки для работы с HTTP
+Libraries to work with HTTP